someengineering/fixinventory/plugins/cleanup_aws_alarms/README.md

 # resoto-plugin-cleanup_aws_alarms
-AWS Cloudwatch Alarms Cleanup Plugin for Cloudkeeper
+AWS Cloudwatch Alarms Cleanup Plugin for resoto

 This plugin marks all orphaned Cloudwatch Alarms for cleanup.